vstinner/vstinner.github.io/draft/early-work-python-config.rst

 * global configuration variables of the C API (ex: ``Py_IsolatedFlag``);
 * function calls of the C API (ex: ``Py_SetProgramName()``).

+Python can be configured directly by the used, or using the C API when Python is embedded in an application.

 2012, PEP 432: Simplifying the CPython startup sequence
 ========================================================